ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 myfirstdirectory
 ~~~

 Note: The command line interpreter might confuse the spaces used in the names of files and directories with spaces used to separate arguments.
-Thus, it is better to avoid them in names of files and directories and use `.`, `-`, or `_` instead.
+Thus, it is better to avoid them in the names of files and directories and use `.`, `-`, or `_` instead.
 If you need to refer to names of files or directories that have spaces or other special characters, you should surround the name in quotes (`""`).

 Note: `nano` is one of the least complex text editors in the Terminal.
-However, it is not popular among professional developer because it is not powerful and flexible enough.
+However, it is not popular among professional developers because it is not powerful and flexible enough.
 Since `nano` is installed by default on Unix shells, it is also a good choice for editing text files on remote machines.
 If you would like to know more about text editors, check out the [Introduction to Development Environment](https://ubc-library-rc.github.io/intro-development-environment/content/02.Editors.html) workshop.

 The convention for naming files is `filename.extension`, where `extension` identifies the type of the file.
 For example, `.txt` signals a plain text file while `.png` signals a PNG image, and so on.
-Each filetype has its own encoding and should be openned by an application that decodes the format.
+Each filetype has its own encoding and should be opened by an application that decodes the format.
 Using the correct extension might cause the operating system to try and open it with the appropriate application.

 ## Moving, copying, and deleting files and directories